MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    :::image type="content" alt-text="Screenshot of the Data Source Settings." source="media/servicenow-knowledge-connector-data-source-settings.png" lightbox="media/servicenow-knowledge-connector-data-source-settings.png":::

-   Along with this URL, you need a **service account** for setting up the connection to ServiceNow and for allowing Microsoft Search to periodically update the knowledge articles based on the refresh schedule.
+   Along with this URL, you need a **Service account** for setting up the connection to ServiceNow and for allowing Microsoft Search to periodically update the knowledge articles based on the refresh schedule.
 The service account needs read access to the following **ServiceNow table records** to successfully crawl various entities.

    Feature | Read access required tables | Description
    --- | --- | ---